 Our business does not require significant amounts of investment in long-term fixed assets.
 The substantial majority of the capital used in our business is working capital that funds our costs of labor and installed equipment deployed in project work until our customer pays us.
 Customary terms in our industry allow customers to withhold a small portion of the contract price until after we have completed the work, typically for six months.
 Amounts withheld under this practice are known as retention or retainage.
-Our average project duration together with typical retention terms generally allow us to complete the realization of revenue and earnings in cash within one year.
+Our average project duration, together with typical retention terms, generally allow us to complete the realization of revenue and earnings in cash within one year.

-Cash Provided by Operating Activities-Cash flow from operations is primarily influenced by demand for our services and operating margins, but can also be influenced by working capital needs associated with the various types of services that we provide.
+Cash Provided by Operating Activities-Cash flow from operations is primarily influenced by demand for our services and operating margins but can also be influenced by working capital needs associated with the various types of services that we provide.
 In particular, working capital needs may increase when we commence large volumes of work under circumstances where project costs, primarily associated with labor, equipment and subcontractors, are required to be paid before the receivables resulting from the work performed are billed and collected.
 Working capital needs are generally higher during the late winter and spring months as we prepare and plan for the increased project demand when favorable weather conditions exist in the summer and fall months.
 Conversely, working capital assets are typically converted to cash during the late summer and fall months as project completion is underway.
 These seasonal trends are sometimes offset by changes in the timing of major projects, which can be impacted by the weather, project delays or accelerations and other economic factors that may affect customer spending.

-Cash provided by operating activities was \$1.0 million during the first three months of 2019 compared with \$3.9 million during the same period in 2018.
-This decrease was primarily driven by a \$43.7 million decrease in accounts payable and accrued liabilities and a \$10.4 million decrease in Billings in excess of costs and estimated earnings driven by timing of payments and project billings.
-These decreases were substantially offset by a \$41.8 million decrease in receivables, net and a \$6.5 million change in Other long-term liabilities.
-The change in Other long-term liabilities was primarily the result of the resolution of an uncertain tax position in the first quarter of 2018.
+Cash provided by operating activities was \$26.6 million during the first six months of 2019 compared with \$37.5 million during the same period in 2018.
+This decrease was primarily driven by a \$47.3 million decrease in accounts payable and accrued liabilities and a \$22.1 million change in billings in excess of costs driven by timing of billings and various project work.
+These decreases were substantially offset by a \$42.6 million change in receivables, net and a \$15.6 million change in costs in excess of billings driven by timing of customer billings and payments.

-Cash Used in Investing Activities-During the first three months of 2019, cash used in investing activities was \$9.8 million compared to \$11.9 million during the same period in 2018.
-The \$2.1 million decrease in cash used primarily relates to cash paid (net of cash acquired) for acquisitions, partially offset by increased capital expenditures in 2019 compared to the same period in 2018.
+Cash Used in Investing Activities-During the first six months of 2019, cash used in investing activities was \$211.3 million compared to \$27.1 million during the same period in 2018.
+The \$184.2 million increase in cash used primarily relates to cash paid (net of cash acquired) for acquisitions, including the Walker acquisition (\$194.2 million).

-Cash Used in Financing Activities-Cash used in financing activities was \$7.7 million for the first three months of 2019 compared to \$3.2 million during the same period in 2018.
-The \$4.4 million increase in cash used is primarily due to \$4.0 million less in net proceeds from the revolving line of credit compared to the prior year.
+Cash Provided by Financing Activities-Cash provided by financing activities was \$175.9 million for the first six months of 2019 compared to cash used in financing activities of \$18.9 million during the same period in 2018.
+The \$194.8 million increase in cash provided is primarily due to \$199.0 million more in net proceeds from the revolving line of credit compared to the prior year, mainly to fund the Walker acquisition.